COVID-19 NOTICE

 Direct marketing often involves sharing customer data with third-party service providers or partners, increasing the risk of data exposure if appropriate security measures are not in place.

 Direct marketing activities are required to comply with data protection laws, such as the General Data Protection Regulation (GDPR) in the European Union and the California Consumer Privacy Act (CCPA) in the United States.
-Failure to adhere to these regulations can result in legal consequences.
-It is important to note that in addition to GDPR and CCPA, there are other relevant data protection laws and regulations, such as the Health Insurance Portability and Accountability Act (HIPAA) and the HITRUST (Health Information Trust Alliance) framework, specifically apply to the healthcare industry.
+Failure to adhere to these direct mail regulations can result in legal consequences.
+It is important to note that in addition to GDPR and CCPA, there are other relevant direct mail laws and regulations, such as the Health Insurance Portability and Accountability Act (HIPAA) and the HITRUST (Health Information Trust Alliance) framework, specifically applied to the healthcare industry.

 f.
 Social engineering attacks